All Episodes

 Yeah, hi, Rush.

-I guess my question is if you listen to what the signers of the Constitution had to say about oppressive governments and the protection that they put in for it, at what point do we have a coup d'etat, the coup d'etat?
+I guess my question is: if you listen to what the signers of the Constitution had to say about oppressive governments and the protection that they put in for it, at what point do we have a coup d'état, the coup d'état?

 What would you do?

-I mean, if if what would you do?
+I mean, what would you do?

 Exactly.

-And I think that's the point where we're at everybody sitting in their cars now or their desk uh would love to hear your perspective.
+Everybody sitting in their cars now or their desks would love to hear your perspective.

-Well, the the old-fashioned way, and I'm I'm serious.
+Well, the old-fashioned way, and I'm serious.

-And I've always said that substantively, I'm trying, because I believe votes matter.
+And I've always said that substantively I'm trying, because I believe votes matter.

 Have them informed and have them participate, have them voting.